 "That is enough, Kid," admonished Kaldur, even as he looked Robin over.

 "We shouldn't have had to see that," said Wally, and his voice cracked.
 "We shouldn't...
 My best friend was... "

-"KF," said Robin, placing an unsteady hand on the speedster's shoulder, "that happened years ago.
+"KF," said Robin, placing a hand on the speedster's shoulder, "that happened years ago.
 Look at me.
 KF, look at me.
 Do I look like Two Face just took a bat to my head?"

 Wally flinched violently.

 "Sorry," said Robin, wincing.
 "That was... in poor taste.
 I'm okay, Walls."

 Wally looked at the floor.

 Robin turned to the Martian.
 "M'gann," he said, reluctant.
 "This thing that keeps happening–"

 "I'm sorry," M'gann said again, sniffling.
 "I swear I'll get it under control."

 Robin let out a weary sigh.
 "Joker's mind is a lot stronger than Two Face's.
 And a lot scarier.
 Maybe you should stay in here."